grz0zrg/fsynth/README.md

 ## Tips and tricks

+ * If you enable the *monophonic* setting, you have the RGB output for live coding visuals which can be fully synchronized with the synthesized sounds which will be synthesized by using the alpha channel
  * Pressing F11 in the GLSL code editor trigger fullscreen editor

 ## Stuff used to make this